-In the historical approach, education is delivered on conservative grounds, and everything which forms part of the education follows set rules and precedence derived from rational theories, experiences, ideas, and beliefs, which become standardized over a period of time.
+In the historical approach, education is delivered on conservative grounds.
+Everything that forms part of education follows set rules and precedence derived from rational theories, experiences, ideas, and beliefs, which become standardized over time.

-Historically, the educational system constitutes a school having a number of classrooms of varied age groups learning at asymmetrical ascending levels where the teacher delivers the knowledge to the student, who listens carefully and takes notes from the presentation of the teacher.
+Historically, the educational system constitutes a school with a number of classrooms of varied age groups learning at asymmetrical ascending levels where the teacher delivers the knowledge to the student, who listens carefully and takes notes from the teacher’s presentation.

-In the contemporary educational scene, there are many technical tools that have replaced the action previously been conceptualized through teachers’ actions, observations, and experiences.
+Many technical tools have replaced the action previously been conceptualized in the contemporary educational scene through teachers’ actions, observations, and experiences.

-On the other hand, the actual movement by the recipient of knowledge has been curtailed, which used to provide a physical evidence of all that was learned.
-Even the scientific models are replaced by virtual simulators.
+On the other hand, the actual movement by the recipient of knowledge has been curtailed, which used to provide physical evidence of all that was learned.
+Virtual simulators replace even scientific models.

-But besides induction of modern and post-modern tools the actual conception of learning and educational system as a whole remains historical in most of the institutions.
+However, besides the induction of modern and post-modern tools, the actual conception of learning and the educational system as a whole remains historical in most institutions.